 Choose the respective option to add an image to your slide.
 Upload one from your computer or search the web using the built-in box.

-To learn more about using images in Google Slides, including how to add background images and how to embed images in shapes, study this tutorial:
+To learn more about using images in Google Slides, study the tutorial below.
+You'll learn how to add background images and embed images in shapes:

 Caution: Be careful about the images you choose.
 They need to be clear and compelling.
 Also, don't try to crowd too many images onto a single slide.
 A crowded slide detracts from your presentation.
-Finally, make sure that you've got the rights to use any image before adding it to your Google Drive slideshow.
+Finally, make sure that you've got the rights to use any image before you add it to a Google Drive slideshow.

-You could stop right here, since you now know enough to create a basic presentation from scratch.
-But if you want to make your presentation stand out from the rest, you'll need to add some unique elements to polish it off.
+You could stop right here since you now know enough to create a basic presentation from scratch.
+But if you want to make your presentation stand out from the rest, you'll need to add some unique elements.
 There are some more steps you can take to do that:

 Step 6.
 Add Engaging Audio and Video

-One way to make your Google Slideshow presentation seem more professional and engage your audience at the same time is by adding sound or video elements.
+Want to make your Google Slideshow presentation seem more professional and engage your audience?
+Let's learn how to add sound or video elements.

-The Google Slides Insert drop-down menu now includes an Audio option, so it's easy to add an audio soundtrack to your Google slide show if you know what to do.
+The Google Slides Insert drop-down menu now includes an Audio option.
+This feature makes it easy to add an audio soundtrack to your Google slide show.

-Learn how to add both sound and video to your Google slideshows by following the detailed steps in these tutorials:
+Learn how to add both sound and video to your Google slideshows with these tutorials:

 - Google SlidesHow to Add Music & Sound to Google Slides PresentationsLaura Spencer